Laulajatar/my-oblivion-mods/README.md

 - Replaces Moveto command on tent interaction with a real door.
 - Fixes the local map showing dummy interiors I used for decorating.
 - Added the scripted spell failsafe from this [article](https://www.nexusmods.com/oblivion/articles/44458/) to the mark companion spell.
+- Added a quest to attempt to prevent the vanishing tent bug

 **This mod has been released.**